Special Education Services

 Decisions regarding the type of special education services to be provided and the educational placement for the provision of such services are based upon a student's individual need.
 Students with disabilities are educated in the Least Restrictive Environment (LRE) that is most appropriate for them.

 Related Services are support services that may be required to assist a student with a disability to benefit from his or her special education program.
-If a student does not need special education, related services cannot be provided through an IEP.
-The student's related services needs are part of the IEP, which will specify the amount and type of service the student is to receive.
+If a student does not need special education, related services cannot be provided through an IEP by themselves.
+The student's related service needs are part of the IEP, which will specify the amount and type of service the student is to receive.
 Related services may include counseling services, speech or language, and hearing, transportation, assistive technology, physical and occupational therapy.
 Related services are available on a continuum of service delivery models, which include: consultation, classroom collaboration and/or therapy, and small group and individual therapy.